CanonicalLtd/maas-docs/en/manage-cli-kernels.md

 maas $PROFILE machine deploy $SYSTEM_ID distro_series=xenial hwe_kernel=hwe-16.04-edge
 ```

-!!!
-Note:
-    The command option `hwe_kernel` appears to apply to only HWE kernels but
-    this is not the case.
+> ⓘ The command option `hwe_kernel` appears to apply to only HWE kernels but this is not the case.

 <!-- LINKS -->